 7 Goals for the West Rock Ridge Park Association

-1. Cooperate with Department of Environmental Protection in the preservation and enhancement of the Park.
+1. Cooperate with Department of Energy and Environmental Protection in the preservation and enhancement of the Park.

 2. Promote acquisition by the State of additional lands for the Park.